Finding Work in Canada as an IEC Working Holiday Permit Holder

-How to get Canadian work experience
+How to get your first Canadian work experience

-Many newcomers to Canada face the “Canadian experience catch 22”: it’s hard to get a job in Canada without Canadian work experience, but you need a job in Canada to get this experience!
+Here’s the paradox: it can be hard to get a job in Canada without prior Canadian work experience, but you need a job in Canada to get Canadian work experience!

-Once you land that first successful work experience in Canada, subsequent job searches will be much easier.
+Once you land that first successful work experience in Canada, subsequent job searches will be easier.
 You won’t be so new anymore and you will have local references.

 However, there are ways to overcome having no Canadian experience.
 You can volunteer to build a local network, or you can apply for an entry-level job in fields where the employee turnover is high and newcomers are more likely to be given a chance.

-The food service industry
+1. The food service industry

 You could stand to make good money because of tipping culture in North America.
 The expectation is that your tips + minimum wage will be enough to live off.